Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 Notes

-1. Add all of the ingredients except the garnishes to a bowl with a lid.
+1. Add all the ingredients except the garnishes to a bowl with a lid.

 3. Whisk the ingredients until well combined.